Boa constrictor occidentalis

 Boa constrictor occidentalis, also commonly known as the Argentine boa, is a subspecies of large, heavy-bodied, nonvenomous, constricting snake.
-Boa constrictor occidentalis is a member of the family Boidae, found in the subtropical temperate west of Argentina and Paraguay, although some members have been reported to exist in Bolivia as well.
+Boa constrictor occidentalis is a member of the family Boidae, found mostly in tropical and subtropical areas in northern Argentina and Paraguay, although some members have been reported to exist in Bolivia as well.

 Description

 Size and weight

 The Boa constrictor occidentalis subspecies experiences sexual dimorphism, with females being greater in size and weight.
 Adult males reach anywhere between 6 and 8 feet.
 Whereas adult females can reach lengths of 8 to 10 feet regularly, though some members have been found to reach as long as 4 m (13.13 ft).

 Male members of this subspecies on average weigh 4.06 kg (8.95 lb).
 Female members are much heavier, weighing at an average of 6.13 kg (13.5 lb).

 Male Argentine boas generally have longer tails in order to contain the hemipenes as well as having longer pelvic spurs that the male uses to grip onto the female and stimulate during copulation.